 One of Mo’s favorite travel experiences was going to Papua New Guinea with her husband and her mentor Jay Savage to visit her youngest academic brother.
 He was conducting field research in the remote mountains there, and this was the wildest area she has ever visited.

 Quirky Traditions and Funny Memories

-Mo has made it a tradition in her lab to include pre or post meeting excusions with the lab group.
+Mo has made it a tradition in her lab to include pre or post meeting excursions with the lab group.
 They took it to an extreme for a meeting in Manaus, Brazil in 2003.
-She and her students attended the meeting and a group of them took an exhilerating tour of northern Brazil!
+She and her students attended the meeting and a group of them took an exhilarating tour of northern Brazil!

 Advice For Us All

 No matter what your profession, it is important for all of us as human beings to have meaningful work.
 Bringing your best to your work is a way to make it meaningful.
 It helps to have passion for what you do because the passion will carry you through all the rough patches of your career.